Eschatologue/CM_wiki/docs/class/rogue/arcane-trickster.md

 ### Level 3: Mage Hand Legerdemain

 When you cast [:spell-lv0: Mage Hand], you can make the spectral hand invisible.
-You can control the hand as a **:rsc-b: Bonus Action**{ .rsc }, instead of an action, and through it, you can use Thieves' Tools and make Dexterity (Sleight of Hand) checks.
+You can control the hand as a **:rsc-b: Bonus Action**{.rsc}, instead of an action, and through it, you can use Thieves' Tools and make Dexterity (Sleight of Hand) checks.

 ### Level 9: Magical Ambush